Who can write?

 How do I get started?

-The good news is, you don’t need to be a professional writer to be a citizen reporter; just willing and able to give it a shot.
+The good news is, you don’t need to be a professional writer; you just need to be willing and able to give it a shot.
 WKTV Writers and Editors are here to help you with topics, story telling, interviewing, posting and picture taking.
 It’s simply a matter of identifying a topic, doing your research, asking some questions and writing your story down – either on paper or on the computer – and sending it to us.
 We will follow up by reviewing the submission, perhaps doing some light editing, and posting it to our website.
-New citizen reporters can view a free writer’s workshop video presented by award-winning author Tom Rademacher to help get the creative juices flowing.
+Potential writers can view a free writer’s workshop video presented by award-winning author Tom Rademacher to help get the creative juices flowing.
 There are no tests, just guidance on how to conduct a civic conversation with other residents online.
 So to get started, contact us!

 Our Policies and Guidelines